FAQ - Frequently Asked Questions

 Q: Do you provide typesetting/formatting and book design services?

-A: No, but we can recommend book design services on request.
+A: No, but we can recommend ebook formatting or conversion services on request.

 Q: How do I ensure my document or manuscript is copyright protected?

-A: In Australia, your manuscript and your written works are automatically protected by copyright.
+A: In Australia, your manuscript and your written works, and other creative works, are automatically protected by copyright.

-Note that Copyright does not protect ideas, information, styles or techniques, names, titles or slogans.
+Note that Copyright does not protect ideas, information, styles or techniques, names, titles or slogans, and should not be confused with registered trade marks.

-We will assure you that your copyright will not be infringed by us and that your document or manuscript will be treated with confidentiality,
+As for your dealings with us, we assure you that your copyright will not be infringed or in any way affected by us and that your document or manuscript will be treated with confidentiality.

 Contact us